Tome Forge: Teaching LLMs to Think Like Philosophers

 I’ve included full JSON examples from each layer in the appendix below.
 Each entry has:

-The thinking components were my attempt to force quality at generation time.
+Those “thinking” fields were my way of forcing quality at generation time.
 Before the model could answer, it had to:

 These fields materially improved dataset quality.
 They enforced grounding in specific chapter text rather than generic knowledge.
 They forced genuine reasoning traces rather than empty formalism.

-Practically: we trained the fine-tuned models on Q&A only, not on the thinking fields.
-Data volume wasn’t sufficient for models to reliably reproduce the full thinking traces.
-But the fields improved the training data itself, which is what mattered.
+Practically: I trained the fine-tuned models on Q&A only, not on the thinking fields.
+At this scale, smaller models didn’t reliably learn to emit those traces.
+But requiring them during generation still improved the data, which is what mattered.

 Early generations were accurate but lifeless.
 “Nietzsche believed X because Y, as evidenced by Z.”